apache/druid/docs/do-not-merge.md

 ## Smart segment loading

-Revamped Coordinator to make it more stable and user-friendly.
+The Coordinator is now more stable and user-friendly.
 This is accompanied by several bug fixes, logging and metric improvements, and a whole new range of capabilities.

-Coordinator now supports a `smartSegmentLoading` mode, which is enabled by default.
-When enabled, users don't need to specify any of the following dynamic configs as they would be ignored by the coordinator.
-Instead, the coordinator computes the optimal values of the following configs at run time to best utilize coordinator runs:
+The Coordinator now supports a `smartSegmentLoading` mode, which is enabled by default.
+The Coordinator computes the optimal values for the following configs at run time automatically to best utilize Coordinator runs:

 * `maxSegmentsInNodeLoadingQueue`
 * `maxSegmentsToMove`